rabobank/cf-metrics-exporter/README.md

 - `intervalSeconds`: Interval in seconds for sending metrics.
 Default is 10 seconds.
 Note: the average RPS is calculated for every interval.
 - `metricsEndpoint`: The endpoint to send metrics to.
 Not used currently, will pick it up from VCAP_SERVICES.

+Run with debug enabled to see stacktraces of exceptions.

 ## Env variables

 The following environment variables are used from within the cloud foundry container: